-The Status > Modules page appears first after you log on to the Websense V-Series appliance.
+The Status > Modules page appears first after you log on to the the appliance.
 It presents the current status of each software module on the appliance.

-Use this screen to stop or start software services, restart or disable an entire software module, restart or shut down the appliance itself, and gauge resource usage per module.
+Use this screen to stop or start software services, restart an entire software module, restart or shut down the appliance itself, and gauge resource usage per module.